RevealBi/sdk-samples-nodejs/README.md

 ```

 7. You'll need a client app, using the client SDK.
 Try with the [GettingStarted client app](GettingStarted/client).
+More client-side example apps can be found in the [javascript samples](https://github.com/RevealBi/sdk-samples-javascript) and in the [react samples](https://github.com/RevealBi/sdk-samples-react).

 *Source code for this guide in [GettingStartedTS server app](GettingStartedTS/server)*